Less is More: High-value Data Selection for Visual Instruction Tuning: Experiments

+As we can observe, as the sampling ratio increases, the model performance initially exhibits a slight increase trend.
+Then, it begins to oscillate when the sampling ratio reaches 8\%.
+Even so, the performance differences between various sampling ratios are quite minimal.
+This implies that a reference model trained with a minimal amount of warm-up data is already effective for TIVE, making the selection process more efficient.

-\paragraph{Influence of Different Hyperparameter $\lambda$.} To achieve a balanced choice between data effectiveness and data diversity, we introduce a hyperparameter $\lambda$ in the weight score function from~\cref{eq:5}.
-We study the influence of different $\lambda$ on the quality of the final selected data.
-We set $\lambda$ to different values and evaluate the model's performance on several benchmarks.
+\paragraph{Influence of Different Hyperparameter $\lambda$.} To achieve a balanced choice between data effectiveness and data diversity, we introduce a hyperparameter $\lambda$ to control the temperature of weight distribution.
+We study the influence of different $\lambda$ on the quality of final selected data.
+We set $\lambda$ to different values and evaluate the model's performance on downstream benchmarks.

-\cref{figure-ablation-3} shows the evaluation results on MME-P, MM-Bench and ScienceQA-Image.
-We can observe a slight decline in the model's performance on the MME-P benchmark as $\lambda$ increases, indicating that the MME-P benchmark is highly sensitive to instruction diversity, which is consistent with previous conclusions.
-On the other hand, the performance on ScienceQA-Image and MM-Bench initially increases with the escalation of $\lambda$, then shows a decline once the $\lambda$ reaches $0.1$.
-The results demonstrate that our approach with $\lambda = 0.1$ is an optimal data selection strategy that balances data effectiveness and data diversity for the model's consistent optimal performance across all downstream tasks.
+The evaluation results on MME-P, MMBench and SQA-I are shown in \autoref{figure-ablation-3}.
+We can observe a consistent slight increase in the model's performance on MME-P benchmark as $\lambda$ increases, indicating that the MME-P benchmark is highly sensitive to instruction diversity, which is consistent with previous conclusions.
+On the other hand, the performance on SQA-I and MMBench initially increases with the escalation of $\lambda$, then shows a decline once the $\lambda$ reaches $1e3$.
+The results demonstrate that our approach with $\lambda = 1e3$ is an optimal data selection strategy that balances data effectiveness and data diversity for the model's consistent optimal performance across all downstream tasks.